 Habitat Loss and Degradation in Uttar Pradesh

 Destruction of Wetlands and Freshwater Ecosystems: The rapid expansion of agriculture and urbanization has led to the destruction of critical wetland ecosystems in Uttar Pradesh.
 Wetlands that once provided vital habitats for fish breeding and feeding are being drained and converted for agriculture, leading to significant habitat loss (Foote, et. al., 1996).
-This has particularly affected fish species like Rohu (Labeo rohita) and Catla (Catla catla), which rely on these ecosystems for spawning (Lakra WS., 2010).
+This has particularly affected fish species like Rohu (Labeo rohita) and Catla (Catla catla), which rely on these ecosystems for spawning (Lakra.
+2010).
 The construction of embankments and river channel modifications has disrupted the natural flow reducing fish habitat availability and altering the ecological balance of these rivers.

 Impact of Dams and Water Diversion Projects: The construction of large dams and water diversion projects on major rivers like the Ganges and Yamuna has had devastating consequences for fish populations.
 Dams such as the Rihand, Tehri and Narora dams have altered water flows and created physical barriers that prevent migratory fish species like Mahseer and Hilsa from reaching their spawning grounds, causing population declines (Lakra, et. al.,2011; Gautam, et.al., 2018).
 Water diversion for irrigation and urban use further exacerbates the problem by reducing downstream water availability, particularly during the dry season, which shrinks fish habitats and affects breeding cycles (Sarkar, et. al., 2015).